cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 sudo pacman -S --needed base-devel git && git clone https://aur.archlinux.org/paru.git && cd paru && makepkg -si
 ```
 ## Install CachyOS Repositories and CachyOS Kernel - Optional
 - [CachyOS](https://cachyos.org/) is a **performance focused Arch-based** Linux distribution.
-If you would like an **out of the box experience** (it can be considered out of the box compared to Arch) and need the best performance possible, I would simply install CachyOS.
+If you would like an **out of the box experience** (it can be considered out of the box compared to Arch) and need the best performance possible, I suggest you simply install CachyOS.
 - However, I just want to use their [greatly optimized repositories and kernel](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) while configuring every other thing about my system on my own.
-  - **Be careful, do not use CachyOS kernel if you need good battery life!** However, you can still install the kernel and use it while performing tasks with high loads such as gaming and switch to default **Linux** or **Linux-LTS** kernel when you need more battery life.
+  - **Be careful, do not use CachyOS kernel if you need good battery life!** However, you can still install the kernel and use it while performing tasks with high loads such as gaming and switch to the default **Linux** or **Linux-LTS** kernel when you need more battery life.
 ### Install
 ```
 wget https://mirror.cachyos.org/cachyos-repo.tar.xz && tar xvf cachyos-repo.tar.xz && cd cachyos-repo && sudo ./cachyos-repo.sh && sudo pacman -Sy && sudo pacman -S linux-cachyos